QuinnPeterson/Real-Estate-Project/README.md

 > GitHub [@QuinnPeterson](https://github.com/QuinnPeterson) &nbsp;&middot;&nbsp;
 > LinkedIn [@QuinnPeterson](https://www.linkedin.com/in/quinn-peterson-software-engineer/)

----

 #Project Structure
-The .NET server  is organised into the following folders:
+The .NET server  is organized into the following folders:

 #_QUINN
-Contains the requests ans responses to the server.
+Contains the requests and responses to the server.

 #Controllers
-Define the end points / routes for the API, controller action methods are the entry points into the API for client applications via HTTP requests.
+Define the end points/routes for the API, controller action methods are the entry points into the API for client applications via HTTP requests.

 #Models
-Represent request and response models for controller methods, request models define the parameters for incoming requests, and response models define the data that is returned.
+Represent request and response models for controller methods, request models define the parameters for incoming requests, and response models define the returned data.

 #Services
-Contains business logic, validation and database access code.
+Contains business logic, validation, and database access code.

 #Properties
 Contains the launchSettings.json file that sets the environment `(ASPNETCORE_ENVIRONMENT)` to Development by default when running the API on your local machine.
+---